 If solitude and wild cutthroats or brook trout are your speed, be sure to check out the upper Crystal River, Avalanche Creek or Rocky Fork Creek while here in the valley.
 If it’s all about dry fly hatches and gold medal water, this is the time to be on the Fryingpan with a few green drake and pale morning dun patterns in your vest.

-Even if you have never fly fished, I guarantee you can have a blast on our rivers and lakes (with the right advice and/or guide).
-Bring along some sunscreen, a few flies and take in the gorgeous scenery we love to call home.
+Even if you have never fly fished, I guarantee (with the right advice and/or guide) you can have a blast on our rivers and lakes.
+Bring along some sunscreen, a few flies, and take in the gorgeous scenery we love to call home.
 You won’t regret it.

 This report is provided every week by Taylor Creek Fly Shops in Aspen and Basalt.
 Taylor Creek can be reached at 970-927-4374 or TaylorCreek.com.